mmistakes/made-mistakes-jekyll/_posts/2012-11-26-jarrardcole-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @jarrardcole"
+title: "Doing video editing in a theater"
 description: "PaperFaces portrait of @jarrardcole drawn with Paper by 53 on an iPad."
 image: paperfaces-jarrardcole-twitter-lg
 thumb: paperfaces-jarrardcole-twitter-150.jpg